 What do you wish you’d known about pregnancy and birth?
-From budgeting for baby to the labour itself, our young parents share their insights and told us what I wish I knew about pregnancy and birth for each of them.
+From budgeting for baby to the labour itself, our young parents share their insights and told us what they wish they knew about pregnancy and birth.

 Highlights from the vlog about what I wish I knew about pregnancy and birth:

 ‘I mean like the mucus plug.
 Things like that, I didn’t know anything about that…’